matusjokay/Elisa/elisa/elisa-server/README.md

           ```
           ./manage.py import fei-data-new <schema>
           ```
-      - or from import database using URLS defined in fei_importexport module (file `fei_importexport/urls.py`)). **TODO:** This script still needs some work to be updated since it then can build proper model definitions OR it will serve a look up functionality to check on new schema changes and then recreate it based on the previous ones.
+      - or from import database using URLS defined in fei_importexport module (file `fei_importexport/urls.py`)).
+This module is best called from the client.
+Check the swagger URL for different ways to call import endpoints.

 10. Run the server: